 Meet The Sheriff

 Sheriff Blake Wallace was born on May 24, 1966 in Pitt County, North Carolina.
 He graduated from The Citadel in Charleston, South Carolina with a Bachelor of Science degree in Business Administration in 1988.
-After graduation, he worked as an agent with the North Carolina Alcohol Law Enforcement Division assigned to Duplin County before resigning that position in 1990 to return to school full-time.
+After graduation, he worked as an agent with the North Carolina Alcohol Law Enforcement Division assigned to Duplin County before resigning that position in 1990 to return to school.
 In 1992, he graduated from the University of South Carolina in Columbia, South Carolina, with a master’s degree in Criminal Justice Administration and that same year became a special agent with the North Carolina State Bureau of Investigation assigned to Randolph County.

 In 1995, Sheriff Wallace requested and received a transfer back to Duplin County and was assigned as the resident criminal agent assisting local law enforcement agencies investigating homicides, serious assaults and public corruption cases.

 In 2002, he was elected sheriff of Duplin County.
 Subsequently he was re-elected to the Office of Sheriff in 2006, 2010, 2014 and 2018.